agilebits/onepassword-utilities/convert_to_1p4/README.md

 You may now quit RoboForm.
 Perform conversions and imports on each of the files you exported.
 The **roboform** converter will convert one or more export files at once, so you may specify each of the files you exported above on the same command line.
 Example:

-    perl convert_to_1p4 roboform -v pm_export_logins.html pm_export_identities.html pm_export_safenotes.html
+    perl convert_to_1p4.pl roboform -v pm_export_logins.html pm_export_identities.html pm_export_safenotes.html

 The command above will convert all three export files into a single 1PIF file containing your converted logins, identity items, and safenotes.

-Note: RoboForm version 7 and above does not export the full original URL for Login items.
+**Note**: RoboForm version 7 and above does not export the full original URL for Login items.
 You will probably need to edit some login entires within 1Password to make Open and Fill work correctly.

 ---